Wheelchairs can’t get into playground built to be handicapped accessible

 Less than a year since a town inspector gave the playground the OK, Bob Cooper, executive secretary of the Governor’s Commission on Disabilities, told Target 12 “most kids using a wheelchair” probably cannot get past the fence.

-Cooper pointed out the ashphalt path leading to the gate is not wide enough under Americans with Disabilities Act (ADA) standards, and the pitch is too steep.
+Cooper pointed out the asphalt path leading to the gate is not wide enough under Americans with Disabilities Act (ADA) standards, and the pitch is too steep.

 “It has to be wider,” Cooper said. “[Anyone in a wheelchair] needs to be able to move to the side of the gate, to open it toward you.”

-Cooper demonstrated the problem, rolling backwards on the slanted path as he pulled the gate toward his wheelchair.
+Cooper demonstrated the problem, rolling backward on the slanted path as he pulled the gate toward his wheelchair.

 “You’ll fly off the path,” Cooper said.